Byron/btank/src/md/about_tank.md

 ## Coding and Software Organization

-+ tk-core by now has a good test suite !
+- tk-core by now has a test suite - measured coverage is an incredible **43%**
 - Haven't seen tests in any app or hook.
 Testing is done manually, and in conjunction with the duplicated code portion, will eventually lead to undetected bugs.
 + TDs can reload code in-app, it's nice for them as they are not used to test-driven workflows anyway.
 + docs are nicely written and [good looking](https://tank.zendesk.com/entries/23874562)